jungpaeng/sagen-monorepo/packages/sagen-core/readme.md

 ## 🏃 Getting started

-sagen-core is a state management library that combines each store without a root store.
+sagen-core is a state management library that can be used by defining each store.

 ### 1. Create a store

 You can manage the state by creating a `store`.
 The store offers the following features:

+- Manage store values using reducers
+- Compute state using computed function
--Create a single store by combining multiple stores -Standardize store management with a pattern similar to reducer -Minimize operation of unused state by managing store state comparison operation
+- Minimize operation of unused state by managing store state comparison operation

 #### 1-a. createStore